Photo By David Becker: https://www.davidbeckerphotography.com/las-vegas-shooting

 One of the most disturbing photos from the aftermath of the Las Vegas shooting was of a man who seemed to be protecting a woman who was lying on the ground.
 The woman may or may not have been shot.
 It wasn’t clear at first who the two people were.
-“I don’t know if she was hurt, but it was clear that he was protecting her with his body,” David Becker, a photographer, told Time.
+“I don’t know if she was hurt, but it was clear that he was protecting her with his body,” David Becker, a photographer Las Vegas, told Time.
 Soon after the shooting, Becker’s photos were shared through Getty Images.
-On Sunday, country music fans at a festival on the Las Vegas Strip were shot while they were there, killing more than 50 people in what is now the deadliest mass shooting in modern US history.
+On Sunday, country music fans at a festival on the Las Vegas Strip were shot while.
+They were there, killing more than 50 people in what is now the deadliest mass shooting in modern US history.

 When the shooting started late Sunday night, Getty Images photographer David Becker was at the music festival.
 His pictures from the scene show how crazy and bloody things were after the accident.

 “People were running away and getting scared,” he said.
 “There wasn’t a lot of gunfire.
 It would stop, start again, stop again, and start again.
-People could be heard shouting at them to turn off the lights and be quiet.
+People could hear shouting at them to turn off the lights and be quiet.

 Becker didn’t know that the popping sounds were coming from a gun for a while.
 At first, he thought they were fireworks or broken speakers at the Jason Aldean concert.
 “Then I started looking at my photos, and I couldn’t believe what I saw,” he said.
 “It was so dark outside that I couldn’t tell what was happening.
 I just saw a lot of people lying on the ground.
 I thought they were playing possum, but then I saw people covered in blood and thought, “This is real.”
 When I saw the picture of the woman lying on the ground covered in blood, I knew what I was going through was serious and that people were dying.